 Chocolate, coffee, and caffeine can cause abnormal heart rhythm, seizures, and death.

-Sweets and baked goods, especially if made with the artificial sweetener xylitol, can cause liver failure and death.
+Sweets and baked goods, especially if made with the sweetener xylitol, also known as birch sugar, can cause liver failure and death.

 Nuts (macadamias, almonds, pecans, and walnuts), as well as fatty meats, gravy, and turkey skin, can cause vomiting, diarrhea and potentially deadly pancreatitis.

 Keep them all out of reach, according to the American Veterinary Medical Association.